 Yerbury has long been known for it’s Music making.
 Children compose and perform collaborative pieces regularly…

 There are many times each week when the walls literally reverberate to the sound of music.
-We have a singing assembly for each Key Stage every week and an additional half an hour of singing for Key Stage 1 and Early Years, all led by our specialist music teacher Ben Glasstone.
-Ben teaches music to every class in the school from Nursery through to Year 6.
+Our specialist music teacher Ben Glasstone teaches music to every class in the school from Nursery through to Year 6.
 In Key stage 1, children get a music lesson every week for half a term at a time and in Key stage 2 that is extended to a 45 minute lesson every week throughout the term.
+In addition, Ben leads a singing assembly for each Key Stage every week plus an extra half an hour of singing for Key Stage 1 and Early Years.

-In addition to building core skills in singing, rhythm, understanding and composing music, Ben works with each class to develop a special performance inspired by their topic of the term, which is then featured at each class’s termly class assembly.
+Ben’s music lessons are designed to build core skills in singing, musicianship, composing and listening skills, as well as introducing music notation as the children move into Key Stage 2.
+In Year 3 children learn to read and play simple melodies on the glockenspiel.
+Throughout Year 4 children learn to play the ukulele, focusing on chords and song accompaniment, with some also learning melodic playing.
+As a focus for the children’s developing musicianship and creativity, Ben works with each class to develop a special performance inspired by their topic of the term, which is then featured at each class’s termly class assembly.
 Ben is an award-winning professional composer and songwriter and he uses these skills to create songs and compositions with the children, including the ever-popular “Yerbury Song.”

-In addition to these weekly lessons, Ben runs an inclusive choir comprising a whole year group – Year 4 in the Autumn term, Year 6 in the Spring and Year 5 in the Summer (when these children get the opportunity to perform at the Union Chapel as part of Pure Voices).
-These choirs often perform for the Senior Citizens lunch club round the corner at Whittington Park Community Centre.
+In addition to the children’s weekly music lessons, Ben runs an inclusive choir comprising a whole year group – Year 4 in the Autumn term, Year 6 in the Spring and Year 5 in the Summer (when the latter choir gets the opportunity to perform at the Union Chapel as part of Pure Voices).
+These choirs often perform for the Senior Citizens lunch club round the corner at Whittington

 Children who have been learning an instrument for over a year are encouraged to take up the opportunity to take part in Music Education Islington’s Young Artists programme, run by the Guildhall, which takes place on Wednesdays after school at Highbury Grove school.

-There is also a popular Yerbury Adult Community Choir, led by Tom Scratchly, which meets on Monday evenings, and a staff choir run by Ben which meets on Wednesday mornings.
+There is also a popular Yerbury Adult Community Choir, led by Tom Scratchly, which meets on Monday evenings, and a staff choir run by Ben which meets on Thursday afternoons.
 Both of these choirs sing for occasional school events and assemblies.